koinos/koinos-docs/docs/nodes/management.md

 docker info --format 'Docker logging driver: {{.LoggingDriver}}'
 ```

-Set a space-bounded retention policy for both the service log directories and
+Set a capped retention policy for both the service log directories and
 the active Docker logging driver.
 Alert before the filesystem reaches the
 documented warning threshold, when the head stops advancing, gossip disables
 unexpectedly, peers disappear, or a container repeatedly restarts.